 Our guides have a keen interest in the outdoors, love their work, and enjoy sharing their knowledge.
-They are certified in canoeing, wilderness first aid, and emergency procedures.
+They are certified in canoeing instruction, wilderness first aid, and emergency rescue procedures.
 They possess backgrounds in areas such as natural and cultural history, photography and low impact wilderness travel.

 Q: What is the size of your groups?